SafeHome.org may receive compensation from some providers listed on this page. Learn More

 If you’ve been toying around with the idea of getting a home security system, it’s likely that you’ve heard the name “SimpliSafe” more than a few times —- probably in conversations involving other top-rated providers like Vivint and Ring Alarm.

 Don’t worry — we’re going to explore that and more in this review.
-We recently got my hands on SimpliSafe’s latest and greatest equipment, and we put everything to the test in our own homes.
-We’ll let you in on some tips and tricks regarding the installation and day-to-day use of this system, but before we get into that, let’s get some context with some high-level pros and cons.
+I recently got my hands on SimpliSafe’s latest and greatest equipment, and I put everything to the test in my home.
+I’ll let you in on some tips and tricks regarding the installation and day-to-day use of this system, but before we get into that, let’s get some context with some high-level pros and cons.

 Pro Tip: Finding the right security system for your family is a bit like picking out a new car.
 Do you need a sedan or a truck?
 Do you want a minivan or an SUV?
 Your individual needs should dictate what you ultimately purchase.